openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 // Column ID should be unique; each value should start with 'PSA'; PSA0000 is not a valid value.
 // Column Country can have only one of the following values:
 //'EGY', 'PER', 'NZL', 'IND', 'MAS', 'WAL', 'ENG', 'FRA', 'SUI'.
-//Column Year_of_Birth should have the format 'YYYY'
+//Column Year_of_Birth should have the format 'YYYY'.
+//Column Zip_Code is not null.
 //Conditional rules:
 //Zip_Code for Wales and England should be of type string.
 //Zip_Code for all other countries should be of type integer.